lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verses 7-9.**

-1\.The presence of God in his church.
+1\.
+The presence of God in his church.

 (a) His preeminence: "before."